evolutics/kerek/README.md

                            subcommand(s)

 Options:
-      --dry-run                Do not change anything, only show what would be done
+      --dry-run                Do not apply changes, only show what would be done
       --config <CONFIG>        Location of client config files -c, --context <CONTEXT>      Name of the context to use to connect to the